The child understood by 9.05 am, without going through a meltdown.

-You welcome 30 children on Wednesday, 60 at a holiday programme, 120 at summer camp.
-You discover each child's particularities during the morning, at the first frustration, at the first meltdown.
-With myHandiQR recommended to the family, the parent gives you a QR at sign-up.
-You scan before they arrive, you start the activities in the right place.
+You welcome 30 children on a Wednesday, 60 on a holiday scheme, 120 at summer camp.
+You discover their particularities during the morning, at the first frustration, at the first meltdown.
+With myHandiQR recommended to the family, the parent gives you a QR code at sign-up.
+You scan before they arrive, you start the activity in the right place.
+The child is welcomed already understood, without the family starting all over again.

 The child understood at 9:05, not at 11:30.